Hack4li3n/TryHackMe_writeup/Jr Penetration Tester/Privilege Escalation/Windows Privilege Escalation/read.md

 ![png](https://cyb3r53c.com/wp-content/uploads/2023/03/PrivilegeEscalation.png)

-**I will be skipping over the following tasks since it is read-only to complete:**
-- Task 1: Introduction
-- Task 8: Tools of the Trade
-- Task 9: Conclusion

 ## Task 1: Introduction
 During a penetration test, you will often have access to some Windows hosts with an unprivileged user.
 Unprivileged users will hold limited access, including their files and folders only, and have no means to perform administrative tasks on the host, preventing you from having complete control over your target.